IPhone 11

-The iPhone 11 is a smartphone developed and marketed by Apple.
-It is the thirteenth generation of iPhone, succeeding the iPhone XR, and was unveiled on September 10, 2019, alongside the higher-end iPhone 11 Pro at the Steve Jobs Theater in Apple Park, Cupertino, by Apple CEO Tim Cook.
+The iPhone 11 is a smartphone that was developed and marketed by Apple.
+It is the thirteenth generation of iPhone, succeeding the iPhone XR, and was unveiled on September 10, 2019, alongside the higher-end iPhone 11 Pro at the Steve Jobs Theater at Apple Park in Cupertino, California, by Apple CEO Tim Cook.
 Preorders began on September 13, 2019, and the phone was officially released on September 20, 2019, one day after the official public release of iOS 13.

 Despite minimal exterior changes from the preceding iPhone XR, substantial design changes within the phone took place, including the addition of the more powerful Apple A13 Bionic chip as well as an ultra-wide dual-camera system.
 In October 2020, Apple halted the inclusion of both Apple EarPods and the wall adapter, citing environmental goals.

 As of March 2022, the iPhone 11 had sold approximately 159.2 million units worldwide, making it the tenth best-selling smartphone of all time.
-While Apple Inc. has not released model-specific sales figures for the iPhone 11 after this date, the company announced in July 2025 that total iPhone sales have surpassed 3 billion units globally.
+While Apple has not released model-specific sales figures for the iPhone 11 after this date, the company announced in July 2025 that total iPhone sales have surpassed 3 billion units globally.

-The iPhone 11 as well as the iPhone 12 mini and iPhone 13 Pro with its Max variant were discontinued and removed from Apple's website after the announcement of the iPhone 14 and iPhone 14 Pro on September 7, 2022.
+The iPhone 11, as well as the iPhone 12 Mini, 13 Pro and 13 Pro Max, were discontinued and removed from Apple's website after the announcement of the iPhone 14 and iPhone 14 Pro on September 7, 2022.

+The iPhone 11 is the longest supported iPhone ever, along with the iPhone 11 Pro and SE (2nd generation), supporting eight major versions of iOS from iOS 13 through iOS 27.